 - Content Designer – their skills include in-depth knowledge of the gaming industry, attention to detail and communication.
 Content designers provide the game industry with new and improved games.
 The average annual salary for a Content Designer is £64,933.

 - Lead Designer – they work closely with artists and programmers on every production.
 Lead designers help in jotting down concepts for brainstorming sessions and concise design documentation.
 Additionally, they collaborate with the marketing department for poster designing, merchandising and packaging.
 Their average annual salary is £51,033.

 - Creative Director – A creative director supervises the work of a lead designer.
 They manage teams of artists, designers and programmers and work directly with senior supervisors of each department.
 They are in-charge of the final output of a game and execute it by monitoring its design, animation and background music.
 Their average annual salary is £64,466.

 Computer games are known to be very popular among children as well as adults.
 The gaming industry attracts students to take up game programming courses as it can offer a lucrative career.

 Computer game development is ideal for hard-working, confident individuals.
 A student not only needs to be sincere and hard-working but also confident.
-If you have developed a passion for computer games and aspire to become a video game programmer, apply to the HNC/HND in Creative Media Production (Computer Game Development) course offered by the London College of Contemporary Arts (LCCA).
+If you have developed a passion for computer games and aspire to become a video game programmer, apply to the BA Graphic Design course offered by the London College of Contemporary Arts (LCCA).

 This article was written by Deblina Dam and edited by Anisa C.